zeezzu/Coursera-Getting-and-Cleaning-Data-Week-4-Peer-Graded-Assignment/README.md

 Cleans the labels

-and creates the dataset combinedmnsd
+Creates the dataset combinedmnsd

-Groupby and summarise are then used to create all variable means in the dataset summarySet
+And use groupby and summarise are then used to create all variable means in the dataset summarySet